|

 certain baron whose guts John hated with a vengeance.
 A la mafia,

-John arranged for the baron's wife, Matilda de
+John arranged for that baron's wife, Matilda de

-Braose (also called Maud de Braose,) and the baron's son to be imprisoned and starved to death.
+Braose, also called Maud de Braose, and their son to be imprisoned and starved to death.

 Historians say that